pkgollapalli/Edge-AI-Based-Forward-Collision-Warning-System-Mini-ADAS-/README.md

 ### Pothole Dataset

-~2,000 images with bounding-box annotations labelled by **Ramavath Ramadas**.
+~2,000 images with bounding-box annotations labelled.
-Fine-tuning conducted by **Harshith L** starting from the peterhdd HuggingFace checkpoint.
+Fine-tuning conducted starting from the peterhdd HuggingFace checkpoint.

 ---